 So should the rest of us just write them off?
 Absolutely not!

-It is true that choosing an M color diamond does require a little extra thought over a colorless example, but the advantages can be huge.
-Size, metal type and even the cut of the diamond can make a big difference to the appearance of an M color diamond.
+Choosing an M color diamond does indeed require a little extra thought over a colorless example, but the advantages can be huge.
+Size, metal type, and even the cut of the diamond can make a big difference to the appearance of an M color diamond.

 Choosing a Cut